jan-cieslik/cancer_informatics/docs/learning_R/bigdata.md

 For example, let's say you want to download the GEO dataset GSE109169, which contains gene expression data from breast cancer patients before and after treatment with the drug **ribociclib**.

 :::infoinfo Ribociclib
-Ribociclib is an oral, small-molecule inhibitor of cyclin-dependent kinase (CDK) 4 and 6 that is under development by Novartis for the treatment of cancer.
+Ribociclib is an oral, small-molecule inhibitor of cyclin-dependent kinase (CDK) 4 and 6 that was developed by Novartis for the treatment of cancer.
 CDKs play an important role in cell cycle progression and cellular proliferation, and inhibition of these kinases with ribociclib results in G1 phase cell-cycle arrest.
-Ribociclib, in combination with an aromatase inhibitor, was recently approved in the USA for the first-line treatment of advanced breast cancer and has been submitted for approval in the EU for this indication.
 :::

 You can do this by running the following code: